-Dutch organizations are eligible to apply at the Matching Fund for shared heritage activities.
+Dutch organisations are eligible to apply at the Matching Fund for shared heritage activities.

-The Ministries of Foreign Affairs and of Education, Culture and Science have made funds available for shared heritage activities via the Dutch embassies and DutchCulture.
-DutchCulture has a sum of € 200,000 per year at its disposal for shared heritage activities from Dutch legal entities.
+The Ministries of Foreign Affairs and of Education, Culture and Science have made funds available for shared cultural heritage activities via the Dutch embassies and DutchCulture.
+DutchCulture has a sum of € 200,000 per year at its disposal for shared heritage activities by Dutch legal entities.
 An important aim for the Matching Fund is the promotion of and coherence in shared heritage activities.
 Coherence is created by central themes, such as the historical city centre, water management and historical perceptions.
-The Shared Cultural Heritage programme council will advise on the allocation of matching funds.
+The Shared Cultural Heritage programme council will advise on the allocation of the funds available.